rd--/blksc3/md/glossary.md

 - +: add

 The naming scheme also applies to menu fields.
-The figure below shows the ⊥ (_False_) block using the symbolic naming scheme.
+The figure below shows the boolean block using the symbolic naming scheme, with the ⊥ (_False_) item selected.

 ![](sw/blksc3/png/False.png)